josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 - legacy compatibility matters
 - performance metrics may not show obvious degradation

-But from a governance and harm perspective, this means:
+From a governance and harm perspective, this means:

 - outdated interpretations persist
 - people are assessed against past abstractions